noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 In every test, E10's $CO_2$ emissions varied only marginally when compared to ULP.
-This difference was greatest in the UDC, and UDC driving cycles, where it varied from -3%, to 1%.
+This difference was greatest in the UDC, and EUDC driving cycles, where it varied from -3%, to 1%.
-E85, however, showed significant deviation
+E85, however, showed significant deviation from baseline